ocelot2123/expense-tracker-discord-bot/README.md

 ## Usage

+1. Create discord bot and generate token and add it to /apps/discord/.env
-1. `docker compose up -d` to start local postgres DB
+2. `docker compose up -d` to start local postgres DB
-2. `npm start`
+3. `npm start`